 The Oktoberfest visitor does not have it easy.
 There are 14 tents to choose from each with a different feel.
 Each tent is decorated differently, serve their own type of beer (obviously), some tents have a friendly and relaxed vibe whilst other have a noticeably younger more rowdy atmosphere.
 Whatever tent you choose to go to be prepared to sink the steins and sing yourself hoarse.

 If you get a spot in a tent, stay put

 The tents get ridiculously busy, particularly on the weekends.
 But don’t fret, wedging next to a group of random people is all part of the fun and before you know it you’ll be swinging alongside each other and dancing on the tables like best buds.

 To get quicker service and for the barmaid to favour you, make sure you tip them.
 A stein on average is around €9 however, make sure you always give the barmaid a few euros more each time in order to get in their good books!
 Happy barmaid = happy beer drinker.

 There is no rest for the wicked at Oktoberfest.
 If you want a seat in one of the tents, then that means getting there early, around 8am early!
 In the weekends the tents fill up so quickly that being proactive and getting there in the early hours means that you’re pretty much guaranteed a seat.
 If you feel a sleep in is more important than the beer festivities, then expect be waiting outside for potentially hours.

 Fancy attending Oktoberfest?
 Travel Talk Tours has got you covered.
 Opening or Middle weekend?
 Yes, we do both!
-With Oktoberfest only a few weeks away, get on board and join in on this amazing festival.
+Get on board and join in on this amazing festival.
 Prost!